Growing Jerusalem Artichokes

 Eating Jerusalem Artichoke

 Because they do not contain inulin rather than regular starch, they are not digested the same way as potatoes.
 Rather they are processed further down the digestive track by bacterial.
 Some people have trouble digesting them and gas can be a problem.
+Eventually the good bacteria will increase and so will the ability to digest the JA.
 Try a small portion before eating a large amount.
 The ability to digest it improves after several meals so don't give up if you have a spot of gas at first.
+One of the names of the Jerusalem Artichoke is Fart Choke.

 Alcohol from Jerusalem Artichoke